coder/docs/setup/kubernetes/k3s.md

 Before proceeding, please make sure that:

 1. You have an **Ubuntu 20.04 machine**: This can be a bare metal or a virtual machine.
-AWS EC2, GCP Compute Engine, Azure VMs, Vultr, and DigitalOcean all offer options that work well for cloud computing.

-   Ensure that the machine's specs satisfy
-   Coder's [resource requirements](../requirements.md), since your experience with Coder is dependent on your system specs.
+   Ensure that the machine's specs satisfy Coder's [resource requirements](../requirements.md), since your experience with Coder is dependent on your system specs.

 1. You have the following software installed on your machine:

    - [kubectl](https://kubernetes.io/docs/tasks/tools/install-kubectl-linux/)
    - [helm](https://helm.sh/docs/intro/install/)